vespa-engine/sample-apps/examples/README.md

 ### [Operations](operations)
 See _operations_ for sample applications for multinode clusters, deployed in various infrastructure like Kubernetes.
-Also find examples for security and monitoring .
+Also find examples for security and monitoring.

 ### [Vespa custom linguistics Integration](vespa-chinese-linguistics)
 This application demonstrates integrating custom linguistic processing,